Q: What are the most common causes of motorcycle accidents?

 - Intersections are the most likely location for motorcycle accidents.

-- Motorcycle operators between the ages of 16 and 24 are more likely to be involved in an accident.
+- Motorcycle operators between 16 and 24 are more likely to be involved in an accident.

 - Almost half of fatal motorcycle accidents are alcohol-related.